pod-arcade/pod-arcade/README.md

 There are two major components to Pod-Arcade:

-* The Pod-Arcade Server — an MQTT server manages the game streaming sessions.
+* The Pod-Arcade Server — an HTTP/MQTT server that manages the game streaming sessions.
 Desktops and web browsers connect to this server in order to stream games.

 * The Pod-Arcade Desktop — a desktop application that runs on Wayland and streams games to the Pod-Arcade Server.

 ## Getting Started

 If you just want to get something up and running quicky, you have a few different options.
+If you're looking for a more permanent setup, be sure to visit the docs on our website: https://pod-arcade.com

 ### Helm